Interval annotations

 remap hypopnea|H. Obstructive

-(i.e. omitting spaces).
+apnea and hypopnea (i.e. omitting spaces).

 Here we attach and merge the annotations (in this example case,

-and export those to the file f.annot
+as a meta-data tag, for apnea, hypopnea and N2 and export those to the file f.annot.
+We

-(described elsewhere) to calculate the sum of all newly added
+also use DERIVE (described elsewhere) to calculate the sum of all newly added

-apnea event durations, and save this in the individual-level variable ADUR
+apnea event durations, and save this in the individual-level variable ADUR, which can then be output

-by DERIVE
+by DERIVE:

 luna s.lst @param -o out.db \